s-evans/cs6058/projects/3/se_m06658145/Readme.txt

 # COMPILATION #

-The following commands are used to build the aes and test tools.
+The following commands are used to build the searchable encryption and test tools.

 $ cd build
 $ cmake -G 'Unix Makefiles' ..